- Sherwood, John -- Department Head -- Professor, Ph.D. 1984, Michigan State Univ. Develop an understanding of the molecular genetic basis

 in spring wheat.

-- Cripps, Cathy -- Associate Professor, Ph.D.
+- Cripps, Cathy -- Professor, Ph.D.
 1995, Virginia Polytechnic Institute & State University.
 Study of the basic

 and applied aspects of higher fungi, particularly in extreme environments such as